Muhao-Chen/muhao-chen.github.io/_pages/professional-activities.md

 - Invited by #VdoorLocksmith Show - Gibson Reports, TX, Sept.
 9, 2022
 <!-- - Invited by Prof. Xun Yu,  -->
 - Invited by Department of Mechanical Engineering, New York Institute of Technology, New York, NY, Apr.
 6, 2022
-- Invited by International Forum of Excellent Young Talents in Engineering Sciences, Peking University, Beijing, Mar.
+- Invited by International Forum of Excellent Young Talents in Engineering Sciences, Peking University, Mar.
 8, 2022
 <!-- - Invited by Prof. Xiaodong Feng,  -->
 - Invited by College of Civil Engineering, Shaoxing University, Shaoxing, Feb.
 26, 2022
 - Invited by Halliburton Company, Houston, TX, Sept.
 30, 2021